 USAF Radar Tech Hall of Fame

 inductee is MSgt.
 Floyd Hinkson, ret.
-Floyd had quite
+Floyd had quite an

-TPN-19.
-I'd say he's probably one of foremost authorities on tube-based mobile radars (although the TPN-19 is
+say he's probably one of foremost authorities on tube-based mobile radars (although the TPN-19 is solid-state).
+Floyd encourages

 Satellite Comm Equipment

 for the SATCOM market.
 The CRO1320A-LF is designed to cover 1320 MHz with a tuning voltage range of 0.5 to 4.5 Vdc.